Nodal heterogeneity can induce ghost triadic effects in relational event models: Introduction

-The propensity to form or receive ties also tends be related to individual actors' attributes.
-Due to the heterogeneous in their expansiveness and popularity, some actors tend to attract many connections, while others prefer to stay on their own.
-Expansiveness represents a person's degree of sociability and how much he enjoys being in crowds.
-Expansive people usually have a lower threshold for friendship, and as a consequence, they consider more people as their friends.
-Another closely related concept representing the tendency to receive interactions is popularity.
-This feature reflects other people's attitudes towards a particular person, whereas the former concept reflects individuals' perspectives toward others.
-Nodal heterogeneity in the network is often modelled by including actor-specific or dyadic covariates, such as age, gender, shared neighbourhood, etc. However, capturing the full extend of personality traits such as popularity or expansiveness by exogenous characteristics is often difficult, if not impossible.
-This problem has led to the development of random-effects models \cite{thiemichen2016,BoxSteffensmeier2019} accounting for the latent and unobserved nodal heterogeneity.
-In most cases, the individual levels of the random nodal effects are not of interest, rather it is their overall variance.
+This problem has also been encountered in other areas of network modeling.
+It has led to the development of random-effects models accounting for the latent and nodal heterogeneity \citep{thiemichen2016,BoxSteffensmeier2019,box2018modeling,kevork2021iterative}.
+In most cases, the individual levels of the random nodal effects are not of interest.
+However, accounting for additional heterogeneity is important to avoid bias in the estimation of other effects.
 Thus the inclusion of random effects is an elegant and straightforward way to handle the problem of an increasing number of parameters with an increasing number of actors.
-And, more importantly, this approach allows us to account for unobserved heterogeneity that may have significant implications for statistical network modelling and inference.
+And, more importantly, this approach allows us to account for heterogeneity that may have significant implications for statistical network modelling and inference.
+Alternatively, various endogenous statistics such as nodal in-degree and out-degree can be used to reduce nodal heterogeneity.
+The interpretation of these effects, however, are rather different.
+Whereas random effects suggest the existence of unmeasured traits that are responsible for the network dynamics, nodal degree statistics effects imply the existence of emerging viral dynamics in the network.